maho3/iob-attenuation/README.md

 # To Do

-# Ideas
+- Find requirements for SDSS catalogs for LtU in terms of DF/F
+- 4-parameeter fit has a problem with degeneracy

-- A main problems with the new fits are
+    * A good result could be less degenerate parameters even if the fits are similar in quality
+    * Re-parameterise the 4-parameter model to remove some degeneracies
+- Send Laura an example function so we can
+    1. Fix A/Av=1 at lv (by Sep.)
+    2. Set the offset  (by Sep.)
+    3. Run MCMC to see if our parameters are less degenerate (few examples by Sep.)
+    4. Are these parameters more correlated with galaxy properties? (post Sep.)
+- Optimise the curves which appear in PCA code but not IOB
+- Do a fit with just first 4 IOB parameters
+- Subsample the attenuation curve to remove the latger wavelengths

+# Ideas/Comments

 1. We don't get A/Av=1 and Lv guaranteed
+    * We just enforce this manually afterwards for the functions we like the look of

 2. Beyond Lv, the attenuation curve is approximately consant but galaxy-dependent.
 But the curves never get this bit right
-- Solutions:
-    1. We just enforce this manually afterwards for the functions we like the look of
-    2. When re-optimising the functions afterwards, we could add a galaxy-dependent offset parameter.
-Alternatively, we could give A/Av at the final wavelength as an input feauture alongside the IOB parameters, so it could be used in the fit.
+    * When re-optimising the functions afterwards, we could add a galaxy-dependent offset parameter.
+    * Alternatively, we could give A/Av at the final wavelength as an input feauture alongside the IOB parameters, so it could be used in the fit.

+3. We don't care so much about the high-wavelength part of the curve.
+This is partly solved by using MSE on Alamda/Av instead of on log of this
+    * Could also sub-sample wavelengths at large lambda so we have fewer points out there

+4. The functions at the knee of the Pareto front don't always have IOB3 or IOB4, yet these were needed to get a converged MSE in the IOB code
+    * Always select functions with these in
+    * Can we make the decoder of the IOB smaller so that they appear more simply in the expressions?
+Perhaps it is too complicated to add them for the gaint they provide